 • Color stays more stable

-• the cell structure is lightly strengthened
+• the cell structure is slightly strengthened

 • Moisture loss is reduced